zderApfel/RoU/README.md

 * Training - Weightlifting (to increase Health)

-* Training - Cardio (to increase Agility)
+* Training - Cardio (to increase Mind)

 * Leisure - Club Life (to increase Charisma; chance to decrease Health)

 * Leisure - Casino (chance to win or lose money; scales with Charisma)

-* Crime - Casino (higher chance to win money, but runs with risk of detainment; scales with Charisma/Agility)
+* Crime - Casino (higher chance to win money, but runs with risk of detainment; scales with Charisma/Mind)

 * Crime - Armed Robbery (chance to get money; scales with Charisma/Shooting)

-* Crime - Burglary (chance to steal loot, with risk of detainment or death; scales with agility/shooting)
+* Crime - Burglary (chance to steal loot, with risk of detainment or death; scales with Mind/Shooting)

 ### Specializations

-Rarely, the merc you hired on is particularly good at a certain set of skills, this means they have special talents that benefit various aspects of gameplay when controlled
+Rarely, the merc you hired on is particularly good at a certain set of skills.
+These skills give then extra abilities in the field.
+These specializations can also be trained, and there's no limit to how many you can have

 Master Thief:

 * Lockpicking is doublerolled, with a 20% chance to not consume a lockpick
-* Requires: Agility 14, Charisma 12
+* Requires: Mind 14, Charisma 12

 Martial Artist:

 * Active: Your fists attack 50% faster and do 100% more damage
-* Requires: Agility 16, Strength 14
+* Requires: Mind 16, Strength 16, Health 14

 Heavyweight: